Lzaruss/PythonScripts/README.md

 1. `passwdGen.py`: This script generates a random password of a specified length.
 2. `leetTranslate.py`: This script converts natural language text into "leet" or 1337 speak.
 3. `convert-TXT-to-JSON.py`: This script converts a .txt file into a JSON file.
+4. `extractEmail.py`: This script find all emails in a url

 ## Usage